 Canada – The Smallpox Epidemic at Montreal – The Volunteer Nurses – The Grey Nuns

-Police used force to remove smallpox patients from the public.
+Police used force to remove children inflicted with smallpox from the Montreal home of a father opposed to vaccination.

 Harper's Weekly, sketch by Robert Harris, 28 November 1885, Public domain, via Wikimedia Commons